SAS Audio LabsTM

 Where Music Comes Alive TM

 Welcome to SAS Audio Labs.
-SAS Audio Labs came about in December 1996 (after 16+ years of research and still counting), and continues to play a leadership role in the evolution towards audio perfection.
+SAS Audio Labs came about in December 1996 (after 16+ years of research, 38 years now.
+I started in the electronics 57 years ago), and continue to play a leadership role in the evolution towards audio perfection.
 I hope the knowledge presented will help you in understanding the difficulties in designing a great sounding audio system, and helps you when evaluating a component.

 For the record, I am beholden to neither recent technology nor old, do not belong to any audio organizations, nor do I belong to any buddy buddy groups, or financially attached to any particular forums.

 There is alot more to designing a component than solving a few equations, running a computer program, using a certain tube, or reading a few "scientific" journals with conclusions that contain comments such as "we believe" or "it appears".
 The problem is that a few equations, a computer program model are not complete models.
 An example later, under global negative feedback.

 Let us continue on, we have alot to cover.